Palomino - Horse Breed & Info

 Palomino Horse Article and Photos Copyrighted - see credits below

-The golden horses ideally, their body color is like a United States gold coin are found on cattle ranges, in harness, in the show ring (as three and five gaited and in stock horse classes), and on trails.
+Ideally, the Palomino body color is like a United States gold coin.
+Palominos are found on cattle ranges, in harness, in the show ring (as three and five gaited and in stock horse classes), and on trails.
 The size must be between 14 and 17 hands for registration with that association, but the color is of course found in ponies as well.

 The associations forbid the use of draft horse or pony blood, but the color can be found in ponies as well as draft horses.